- Heart Disease (Coronary Artery Disease) Slideshow Pictures

 If blood flow to the kidneys is decreased by an underlying condition such as heart failure, the kidneys react by retaining salt.
 This salt retention occurs because the kidneys perceive the body needs more fluid to compensate for the decreased blood flow.
 If the patient has a kidney disease that impairs the function of the kidneys, the ability to excrete salt in the urine is limited.
 In both conditions, the amount of salt in the body increases, which causes the patient to retain water and develop edema.

-Patients experiencing a disturbance in their ability to normally excrete salt may need to either be placed on a diet limited in salt and/or given diuretic medications (water pills).
+People with edema experiencing a disturbance in their ability to normally excrete salt may need to either be placed on a diet limited in salt and/or given diuretic medications (water pills).
 In the past, patients with diseases associated with edema were placed on diets very restricted in salt intake.
-With the development of new and very potent diuretics, this marked restriction in dietary salt intake is generally no longer necessary.
+With the development of new and very potent diuretics, this marked restriction in dietary salt intake is generally less strict.
 These diuretics work by blocking the reabsorption and retention of salt by the kidneys, thereby increasing the amount of salt and water eliminated in the urine.